DomLangridge/t2k-user-scripts/README.md

 A repository for me to keep the various scripts and things that I tend to use:

+### HighLAND2

+`HighLAND2/misc_scripts` - Any scripts I've used for HighLAND or PSyChE related things

 ### MaCh3

 `MaCh3_T2K/slurm_scripts` - Slurm job submission scripts for MaCh3 T2K